opensandiego/opensandiego.github.io/README.md

 >
 > `npm run build`

-You can run from docker using
+## You can run from docker using

+**Note** there are errors trying to get this latest version working with docker - hacking welcome

 > docker-compose up